 More interestingly, if you are a student planning a backpacking trip that may be a little on the wild side, Insure and Go provides an extremely attractive option of covering up to AUS$15,000 of your student loans in the unfortunate event that you sustain any permanent injuries during your travels.

 Generally speaking, backpacking can be said to be a flexible, low-key, and independent way of traveling on a budget.

-It can be on a fixed schedule or a relatively relaxed schedule, depending on the type of trip and traveler in question.
+It can be on a fixed schedule or a relatively relaxed schedule, depending on the type of trip and traveller in question.

-It can involve exploring different areas of one country, or it can be traveling through multiple countries for an extended period.
+It can involve exploring different areas of one country, or it can be travelling through multiple countries for an extended period.

 It can be done solo, or in a group.

 Backpacking usually involves traveling light, carrying only the very essentials so that you can easily make your way from one country to another with the least amount of fuss.

 So, if your make-up bag has its own luggage tag, you’re not a backpacker.

 If you are a regular traveller, you have most certainly heard about travel insurance.
 Travel insurance provides you with coverage for any unforeseen events that may occur during your travels such as stolen valuables, lost baggage, or missed flights.